rfo909/CFT/README.md

 CFT ("Configtool") is an interpreted script language, and an interactive command shell.

+It is written 100% in Java, and so can be compiled on both Windows and Linux.

 The aim is to provide a
 rich library of functions and objects, to easily automate tasks involving directories and files, be it collecting logs, searching source code or creating and deploying templated configuration